AllanaSM/AllanaSM/README.md

 ## Hello, my name is Alla! :wave:

 I'm developing in the direction of software testing and quality assurance.
-My main interest right now is a Web application testing.
+My main interest right now is a Web application testing and API.
 I'm passionate about improving things and love learning new tools.
 I'm a big believer in teamwork and getting things done efficiently.

 <br>